Non-Semisimple TQFT's and BPS $q$-Series: Preliminaries

-We end this section by recalling the definition of the Witten-Reshetikhin-Turaev invariants in their TQFT normalisation, according to Blanchet-Habegger-Masbaum-Vogel \cite{blanchetetal}: \begin{defi} Let $D=\sqrt{\frac{r}{2}}(\sin(\frac{\pi}{r}))^{-1}$ and $M$ be the three-manifold obtained by surgery on a framed oriented link $L$.
+We end this section by recalling the definition of the Witten--Reshetikhin--Turaev invariants in their TQFT normalisation, according to Blanchet--Habegger--Masbaum--Vogel~\cite{blanchetetal}: \begin{Definition} Let $D=\sqrt{\frac{r}{2}}\big(\sin\big(\frac{\pi}{r}\big)\big)^{-1}$ and $M$ be the three-manifold obtained by surgery on a framed oriented link $L$.
+Then